Good morning RIPvestors,

 When I think about it, sometimes I say “nothing makes sense” and we’re living in a bubble and a gigantic scam, like someone says.
 But I want to believe that behind stock prices there are companies, with real revenues and solid plans for the future.
 If you look at the past, our standards of living have improved a lot and that’s a concrete thing.

-I’d also like to believe that growth is not a requirement (more on this on a future post), since the common complain is that “we can’t grow forever!.
+I’d also like to believe that growth is not a requirement (more on this on a future post), since the common complaint is that “we can’t grow forever!.
 Even though I already mentioned that we, as a civilization, may be close to our limits (Earth’s resource depletion) or at the early stages of our space colonization.
 I like to be optimistic on that!

 Before thinking about an interstellar civilization, let’s look at what we’ve got here, now.
 The question is: are we being too optimistic or not?
 Is there a way to measure it?